A Level Economics Course CIE

 • Growth and survival of firms

-• Differing objectives of a firm
+• Differing objectives and policies of firms

 • Labour market forces and government intervention

-• Economic growth, economic development and sustainability
+• Economic growth and sustainability

 • Employment/unemployment

-• Money supply (theory)
+• Money and banking

-• Government macro policy aims
+• Government macroeconomic policy objectives

 • Effectiveness of policy options to meet all macroeconomic objectives